AguaClara/UASB/summer2018report.md

 print(total_hl.to(u.cm))
  ```

 #### Design of Tipping Bucket system

 Given these parameters, the team began to plan on how to properly design the tipping bucket system.
 Design began by looking into tipping bucket systems online to research their design; however, since tipping buckets are generally only used in water parks, it was difficult to find any detailed design process for these systems.
 At this point, the team was left with two choices: try to complete a mathematical model of the tipping bucket system (using free-body diagrams), or create a physical model of the tipping bucket system and test it in many configurations to find the optimal design.
 Given time constraints and lack of expertise, the team decided to fabricate a tipping bucket it and test it physically.

+**_Juan's comments:_** "Given these parameters, the team began *planning the design of the tipping bucket system*" I don't think "plan on" is the best way to say that.

 ![Timmy_the_Tipping_Bucket](https://github.com/AguaClara/UASB/blob/master/Images/IMG_5759.jpg)

+**_Juan's comments:_** This picture (which only shows up online, not in markdown preview) should be cleaned up a bit.
+It can be cropped a bit, and the background would be clear (as it can be in the lab) instead of cardboard.

 Pictured above is the first design of the tipping bucket system.
 It was created with a small plastic lab beaker, two screws, and 80-20 bars with connectors used to provide a pivot for the screws.
 This was mostly created to give the team a general sense of how tipping buckets work, not to collect specific data.
 This model offered a few insights for the design: